 Ministry is needed everywhere.
-During your field education experiences, included in all three years of study, you prepare to bring your ministerial service to a variety of people, places, and circumstances.
-Dedicated mentors assist you in preparing for the different challenges and drawing the most important lessons from the various settings.
-Throughout, field education seminars help you to integrate your ministry and life experiences with your theological studies.
-You can broaden your experience base by taking advantage of one of our national or international ministry immersion trips as well.
+During field education experiences, included in all three years of study, students prepare to bring ministerial service to a variety of people, places, and circumstances.
+Dedicated mentors assist in preparing for the different challenges and drawing the most important lessons from the various settings.
+Throughout, field education seminars help to integrate ministry and life experiences with theological studies.
+Take advantage of one of our national or international ministry immersion trips as well for broadening the experience.

-These are some of the possible ministry placements where you can gain service experience:
+These are some of the possible ministry placements to gain service experience:

 - parish ministry